mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 nextcloud_preview_app_jpeg_quality: MAX_QUALITY_VALUE_HERE
 ```

-#### Install the app on Nextcloud

-Next, install the Preview Generator app (<https://apps.nextcloud.com/apps/previewgenerator>) from the Settings/Application menu in your Nextcloud instance.

 #### Run the command for config adjustment

-After it is installed, run the command below against your server, so that initial preview-generation is started and periodic generation of new images on your server is enabled:
+Next, run the command below against your server, so that initial preview-generation is started and periodic generation of new images on your server is enabled:

 ```sh
 ansible-playbook -i inventory/hosts setup.yml --tags=adjust-nextcloud-config